 Copyright © Andrew Lansdown, 2008

 Talking about Tanka

 The tanka is a poetic form with a long and rich history.
 It originated in Japan in the sixth or seventh century and quickly became that nation’s dominant poetic from.
 The first national poetry anthology, Man’yoshu, compiled in the eighth century, contains 4,500 poems, of which 4,200 are tanka.
 The 21 imperial anthologies compiled between 905 and 1439 contain over 33,600 tanka.

 The Japanese word “tanka” means “short poem” or “short song”.
 True to its name, a tanka is a short poem consisting of five lines and 31 syllables.
 The lines are measured by syllables and form a pattern of 5-7-5-7-7 syllables respectively.

 Arrangement of lines by syllables is a key feature of the tanka and this feature can be reproduced as effectively in the English language as in the Japanese.
 The 5-7-5-7-7 syllabic structure guides the phrasing of the poem and lends balance to not only the individual lines but also the poem itself.

-Poets writing tanka in English today often abandon the 5-7-5-7-7 syllabic structure—and often create impressive poems in the process!
-It remains a moot point, however, as to why such poems should be calledtanka as opposed to free verse.
+Poets writing tanka in English today often abandon the 5-7-5-7-7 syllabic structure—and sometimes create impressive poems in the process!
+It remains a moot point, however, as to why such poems should be called tanka as opposed to free verse.

 In my own practise of writing tanka, I have viewed the 5-7-5-7-7 form as the ideal to be aimed for; but I have accepted that this ideal cannot always be attained.
 After all, the ultimate purpose of writing a tanka is to produce a poem.
 If the traditional structure gets in the way of the poem on a given occasion, then it should be abandoned or altered for the sake of the poem.